NCATS-Tangerine/translator-knowledge-beacon/README.md

 # Knowledge Beacons in Action!

-An initial prototype web application client "Translator Knowledge.Bio" accessing Knowledge Beacons is implemented and running at **http://tkbio.ncats.io.**, the code for which is available **[here](https://github.com/NCATS-Tangerine/tkbio)**.

 The pool of known beacons is currently documented in a **[master YAML-formatted catalog of beacons](https://github.com/NCATS-Tangerine/translator-knowledge-beacon/blob/develop/api/knowledge-beacon-list.yaml)**.
 REST clients may also access aggregate data via the API from all these registered beacons, through a [Knowledge Beacon Aggregator](https://github.com/NCATS-Tangerine/beacon-aggregator), a public version for which is hosted online at **https://kba.ncats.io**.

 Some of these KBAPI wrappers are locally published in other repositories within the NCATS-Tangerine organization, as follows: